-Well actually, if you’ve watched Fight Club you might have noticed the details.
-Indeed glycerin is used for producing the nitroglycerine which is used in general for dynamite and other explosives, but the glycerin in soaps is as safe as it can be.
+If you’ve watched Fight Club and paid attention to the details, you may have pieced together the fact that glycerin is indeed used for producing the nitroglycerine which is used in general for dynamite and other explosives — but rest assured, the glycerin in soaps is as safe as it can be.
 Plus, it also has the role of a softening agent.

 What about the sodium hydroxide, isn’t that toxic to your skin?

 Oh well, the answer is: YES it is, but after the reaction between the lye and the oils is finished you won’t even have a drop of sodium hydroxide in your soap bar, otherwise the reaction won’t fully take place and it wouldn’t transform into soap.